ginstrom/paladin-novel/chapters/10_hunters-and-hunted.md

 "Your intuition's been remarkably accurate lately," Sim noted, joining their conversation.
 "Almost as if you're receiving guidance from a higher source."

-"Don't start," Gond warned, but there was no real heat in his voice.
-He was beginning to accept that something had changed in him, even if he couldn't—or wouldn't—name what that something was.
+"Don't you start with that gods-talk now, Sim," Gond grumbled, though there was no real bite to it.
+He was, slowly, starting to admit to himself that *something* was different, even if he'd rather face a dozen slavers than put a name to it.

 A flicker of movement on the opposite ridge.
 "They're here!"
 His voice carried clearly through the morning air, but now it was a signal to his hidden watchers, not a call to battle.
 "About fifteen of them, approaching on foot!
 Positions!"